stab3l-admin/stab3l-docs/content/docs/faq.md

 You can suggest new features through several channels:

-1. **Governance Proposals**: Create a formal proposal if you hold sufficient STB-GOV tokens
+1. **Governance Proposals**: Create a formal proposal if you hold sufficient rSTB tokens
 2. **Community Forum**: Post your suggestion on the [STAB3L Forum](https://forum.stab3l.io)
 3. **Discord**: Share your idea in the #feature-requests channel on our [Discord server](https://discord.gg/stab3l)
 4. **GitHub**: Create an issue or pull request on our [GitHub repository](https://github.com/stab3l/stab3l-platform)